ASingham/MMAN4020_T3_2022_Purple_House/README.md

 However, if a LiPO battery is installed, use the following steps:
 1. First remove the clear enclosure lid to allow access to the component connections.

-2. Once inside, remvoe the micro-USB connection (if disconnection from the board end is preferred).
+2. Once inside, remove the micro-USB connection (if disconnection from the board end is preferred).

 3. Then, remove the power supply coming from the battery by carefully removing the JST-PK plug from the socket on the board.
     ** Note, this plug may be difficult to pull out, but avoid using excessive force to ensure no damage to the components or connections is caused.